 About Us

 You can find our products at a selection of fine shops across Northern Ontario.
-You can come meet us at local Muskoka farmers market all summer long, as well as special events and festivals.
+You can come meet us at local Muskoka farmers market all summer long, as well as at special events and festivals.

 You can find our products at a selection of fine shops across Northern Ontario.
-You can come meet us at local Muskoka farmers market all summer long, as well as special events and festivals.
+You can come meet us at local Muskoka farmers market all summer long, as well as at special events and festivals.

 Farm2Door Retail Store